Articles you might also like…

 - Provides the scope of the total population or universe for determining sample size

 The target population is the master blueprint for the sample.
-It defines (variable characteristics) the overall set or sets of all items (or people in the case of market research) who will qualify for your study.
+It defines (variable characteristics) the overall set or sets of all items (people in market research) who will qualify for your study.

-Depending on the sampling methods chosen, a sample frame is built.
-A plan is executed to reach each group of people from the target populations from a selection process defined in the sampling frame.
+Depending on the sampling methods chosen, you choose a sample frame to build your sample size.
+Then, executing a plan to reach each group of people from the target populations from a selection process defined in the sampling frame.

 What are the considerations for the target population in online research?

-All data collection methodologies carry with them strengths and inherent weaknesses.
-These strengths and weaknesses are typically expressed in these terms:
+All data collection methodologies carry with them their strengths and inherent weaknesses.
+These strengths and weaknesses are typically expressed in these terms

 Data Collection Time